The 7th Continent

-There's literally only one aspect of this game which annoys me, and that's the "trollish" nature of the designers.
+- The "trollish" nature of the designers.
 They love to set up the player with interesting-looking opportunities ("Here's something shiny!
-Go touch it!"), only to slap them down for doing so.
+Go touch it!"), only to slap them down and punish them for doing so.
 This happens often enough in the game that it severely dampens the drive to explore and may well lead the player(s) to skip over something they need to do to progress the current mission.
-Other than that one aspect, i consider the game to be essentially flawless.

 - My spoiler-laden 7C photo album.
 Do not visit that if you dislike spoilers, because it's full of them. i use it to keep track of my progress and record things for reference in later sessions.
 The game, in fact, requires that players carry over knowledge into future sessions, to keep them from blindly wandering the continent for their goals (as blindly wandering eventually leads to losing the game when the party runs out of food and energy).
 To that end, the publisher provides a thematic "cartography journal" for mapping out the continent as one goes.
 Taking photos is not cheating - it's just a quicker variant of using the journal.

 - My spoiler-free 7C photo album of the process of painting the 7C minis.

 - 7C's official site, where one can find the official forums (in both French and English (the designers are French)) and various downloads, including any current errata and printable copies of any updated cards.

 - 7C on BoardGameGeek.
 Though the publisher operates their own forum, BGG is where most of the players congregate to discuss the game.